mikaelpatel/Arduino-GPIO/README.md

 more than 10 times faster than the Arduino digital pin functions.
 In some cases as much as 100 times faster.

-Additional support classes are available for Debounced Button/Keypad, Shift Register Input/Output, and Software Serial.
+Additional support classes are available for Debounced Digital and Analog Pin, Shift Register Input/Output, and Software Serial.
 These also demonstrate how the GPIO template class may be used to construct additional libraries.

 This library supports boards based on SAM3X8E, ATmega168, ATmega328P,